-- 410 (610) Geometry (3) Euclidean geometry (Birkhoff's and Hilbert's Postulates), non-Euclidean geometries (hyperbolic and elliptic), finite geometries, transformational geometry, and theory of area.
-Prereg: MATH 241. - 420 (620) History of Mathematics (3) Study of the development of mathematics from ancient to modern times through problem solving.
+- 350 Number Theory (3) The integers: well-ordering, different bases, divisibility, primes, and factoring.
+The fundamental theorem of arithmetic and the division algorithm.
+Diophantine equations and applications of congruences.
+Pseudorandom numbers, pseudoprimes, and cryptography.
+Prereq: MATH 314. - 410 (610) Geometry (3) Euclidean geometry (Birkhoff's and Hilbert's Postulates), non-Euclidean geometries (hyperbolic and elliptic), finite geometries, transformational geometry, and theory of area.
+Prereq: MATH 314. - 420 (620) History of Mathematics (3) Study of the development of mathematics from ancient to modern times through problem solving.
 The investigation of the lives and works of specific mathematicians with particular attention to the development of ideas, notation, and the influence of mathematics on society.
 Prereq: MATH 160 or 251. - 430 (630) Complex Variables (3) Algebraic operations and geometry of complex numbers, definitions of limit, continuity, and analytic functions, differentiation, mapping of simple functions, line integrals, Cauchy integral formula, Laurent series, evaluation of real integrals using residue theorem.
 Prereq: MATH 320. - 451 (651) Applications and Modeling (3) Practical applications of mathematics including optimization, interpolation and best fit, simulation, dimensional analysis and graph theory.
 Mathematical model building including problem identification, model construction or selection, fine tuning and validation.
-Prereq: MATH 310 and 320. - 455 (655) Design of Experiments (3) The design and analysis of experiments.
-Topics include one and two factor analysis of variance, randomized designs, repeated measures, and factorial experiments.
-Prereq: MATH 251 and either MATH 210 or ENGR 311. - 461 (661) Probability and Statistics I (3) Discrete and continuous probability spaces, statistical independence, distributions, discrete and continuous random variables, expectations, moment-generating functions, limiting distributions, estimation of parameters, confidence intervals, hypothesis testing with applications, linear regression and correlation, multiple linear regression.
-Must be taken in sequence with MATH 462.
-Prereq: MATH 252 is a prerequisite for MATH 461. - 462 (662) Probability and Statistics II (3) Discrete and continuous probability spaces, statistical independence, distributions, discrete and continuous random variables, expectations, moment-generating functions, limiting distributions, estimation of

-- parameters, confidence intervals, hypothesis testing with applications, linear regression and correlation, multiple linear regression.
-Must be taken in sequence with MATH 461.
-Prereq: MATH 320 and MATH 461 are prerequisites for MATH 462. - 465 (665) Statistical Computing (3) Applications of major statistical software packages.
-Emphasizes the use of computers to perform statistical procedures and the interpretation of statistical output.
-Prereq: MATH 210. - 471 (671) Abstract Algebra I (3) Equivalence relations and partitions.
+Prereq: MATH 310 and 320.

+471 (671) Abstract Algebra I (3) Equivalence relations and partitions.
 Properties of the integers.
 Elementary theory of groups and rings.
 Polynomial rings, integral domains, divisibility, unique factorization domains, fields, vector spaces, and linear transformations.
 Students are required to submit written work and make an oral presentation.
 Must be taken in sequence with MATH 472.
-Prereq: MATH 241 and 310. - 472 (672) Abstract Algebra II (3) Equivalence relations and partitions.
+Prereq: MATH 310 and 314.

+472 (672) Abstract Algebra II (3) Equivalence relations and partitions.
 Properties of the integers.
 Elementary theory of groups and rings.
 Polynomial rings, integral domains, divisibility, unique factorization domains, fields, vector spaces, and linear transformations.
 Students are required to submit written work and make an oral presentation.
 Must be taken in sequence with MATH 471.
-Prereq: MATH 241 and 310. - 481-482 (681-682) Real Analysis I, II (3, 3) Sets and countability.
+Prereq: MATH 310 and 314.

+481-482 (681-682) Real Analysis I, II (3, 3) Sets and countability.
 The real number systems.
 Sequences, limits, infinite series, metric spaces, continuous functions, uniform continuity, and convergence.
 Riemann and Lebesgue integration.
 Students are required to submit written work and make an oral presentation.
 Must be taken in sequence.
-Prereq: MATH 241 and 320. - 491-492 (691-692) Special Topics (1-3) Selected topics in mathematics, student research, or seminar.
+Prereg: MATH 314 and 320.

+491-492 (691-692) Special Topics (1-3) Selected topics in mathematics, student research, or seminar.
 Course may be repeated with total credits not to exceed six hours.
-Prereq: MATH 320 and departmental approval. - 710 Selected Topics in Arithmetic for Teachers (3) Selected topics in arithmetic through student research, seminars, or workshops.
-Prereq: Departmental approval. - 720 Selected Topics in Algebra for Teachers (3) Selected topics in algebra through student research, seminars, or workshops.
-Prereq: Departmental approval.
+Prereq: MATH 320 and departmental approval.

+498 Undergraduate Research Experience I

+(2) Introduction to research methodologies and tools including LaTeX and MathSciNet.
+Presenting mathematics in written and oral formats.
+Ethics in research.
+This course includes substantial directed individualized study leading to the preparation of a significant paper.
+Prereq: consent of the department chair.
+Cannot receive credit for both MATH 498 and STAT 498.
+Grading on a pass or fail basis.

+499 Undergraduate Research Experience II

+(1) The presentation of mathematics works in both oral and written formats.
+This course will finalize the significant paper begun in MATH/STAT 498 and based on the student's individual research.
+This will required that it be presented at a regional or national meeting.
+Prereq: MATH 498 and consent of the department chair.
+Grading on a pass or fail basis.

-730 Selected Topics in Geometry for Teachers
+710 Selected Topics in Arithmetic for Teachers